Stee-T/NARMAX/README.md

 # Generalities
 <div align="justify">

+***This library puts the "MAX" back into NARMAX.***
+It doesn't just raise exceptions; it raises eyebrows and occasionally, the bar for what is assumed to be possible.

 This GPU-accelerated Python package contains the machine learning algorithms described in my two papers "*Arborescent Orthogonal Least Squares Regression (AOrLSR)*" and "*Dictionary Morphing Orthogonal Least Squares Regression (DMOrLSR)*" (coming soon) both based on my "*Recursive Forward Orthogonal Least Squares Regression (rFOrLSR)*" to fit "*Non-Linear Auto-Regressive Moving-Average Exogenous input systems (NARMAX)*".
 So, now that we have covered all the fancy acronyms, we might get into some explanations.
 Otherwise jump straight into the [library examples/ tutorials](https://github.com/Stee-T/rFOrLSR/tree/main/Examples "Example folder").